Interested in Applying to UF Anthropology?

 - Transfer students should refer to information provided by Academic Advising to learn more about the transfer process.

 A B.A. in Anthropology prepares students to work in today’s complex world, where international activities characterize business, government, and education and an understanding of human interaction can empower a number of professions.
 Anthropology majors learn about different groups of people, their prehistory and their diversity through a discipline that combines science and the humanities.
 Many undergraduate Anthropology majors go on to graduate school in the social sciences, while others use Anthropology to prepare themselves for professional careers.
 Explore more about the applications of and approaches to Anthropology.

 However, not all undergraduates who major in anthropology intend to pursue graduate studies.
 Some students choose anthropology because of the unique combination of culture, biology and geographic diversity that anthropology offers.
 Others hope to pursue studies in professional programs at the University of Florida or other institutions in the fields of law, medicine, education, library science, public affairs, urban planning and more.

 Those majors planning to enter one of the professional colleges should seek counseling from the Office of Health and Legal Professions at the Academic Advising Center.
-Other resources regarding graduate work and career planning can be found at the Career Counseling Center in the Reitz Union.
+Other resources regarding graduate work and career planning can be found at the Career Resource Center in the Reitz Union.

 Those who are considering careers as professional anthropologists should consult with Department faculty about opportunities for graduate study at the University of Florida or at other institutions.

 The Department of Anthropology at the University of Florida is ranked as one of the best in the country.
 There are over 40 anthropologists on campus.
 In addition to the teaching faculty, anthropologists hold appointments at the College of Medicine, the College of Nursing, the Florida Museum of Natural History and the C. A. Pound Human Identification Laboratory.
 Anthropology at the University of Florida is especially strong in Latin American Studies, African Studies, Southeastern Archaeology, Applied Anthropology and Forensic Anthropology (visit our synergies and affiliations).
 Course offerings reflect the diverse expertise of the faculty.

 Some examples of course topics: